Bold. Brave. Brilliant.

 Welcome to a new era of artistic vibrancy, and to the new Arizona Opera.

 Beginning in the fall of 2018, Arizona Opera is enhancing its programming to present an even more exciting opera season, complete with a blend of breathtaking productions of classic operas and compelling new works that are adventurous, theatrical, and that inspire curiosity among audiences new to the art form.

-Our new fall series, entitled Arizona Opera RED – symbolizing the passion and heart of opera – will be presented in more intimate venues: the Herberger Theater Center in Phoenix and The Temple of Music and Art in Tucson.
+Our new fall series, entitled The McDougall Arizona Opera RED Series – symbolizing the passion and heart of opera – will be presented in more intimate venues: the Herberger Theater Center in Phoenix and The Temple of Music and Art in Tucson.
 These new venues will provide audiences with an opportunity to experience our art form in an incredibly visceral way, with storytelling that will resonate with the vibrancy of the year-round community that Arizona Opera serves.